rapidez/docs/src/4.x/theming.md

 ### Blade

-As mentioned the the [multistore configuration docs](configuration.md#multistore) it's possible to have different config files per store.
-To have a different theme per store simply create it within `/config/rapidez/stores/{store_code}/frontend.php` and define a custom path:
+As mentioned in the [multistore configuration docs](configuration.md#multistore), it's possible to have different config files per store.
+To have a different theme per store, create or edit `/config/rapidez/stores/{store_code}/frontend.php` and define a custom path like so:
 ```php
 <?php